Montelukast side effects: what patients need to know

 What patients and carers should do:

-- Be aware of the potential for mood and behaviour changes from the start of treatment
+- Watch for changes in mood or behaviour from the start of treatment

-- Monitor children closely for sleep disturbance, nightmares, behavioural changes or aggression
+- Watch children closely for sleep problems, nightmares, behaviour changes or aggression

-- Report any new neuropsychiatric symptoms to your prescriber promptly
+- Tell your prescriber promptly about any new neuropsychiatric symptoms

-- Stop the medicine and seek medical advice if significant mood changes, depression or suicidal thoughts develop
+- Stop the medicine and seek medical advice if you notice major mood changes, depression or suicidal thoughts

 Side effects in children

-Montelukast is commonly prescribed for children aged 6 months and above with asthma or allergic rhinitis.
-Parents and carers should be particularly vigilant about side effects.
+Doctors often prescribe montelukast for children aged 6 months and above.
+It is used for asthma or allergic rhinitis (hay fever).
+Parents and carers should keep a close eye out for side effects.

 Why children may be more affected:

-- Children may be less able to describe changes in mood or perception
+- Children may find it harder to describe changes in how they feel or what they see

-- The developing brain may be more sensitive to leukotriene receptor blockade in the central nervous system
+- A child's brain is still developing, so it may be more sensitive when leukotriene receptors are blocked in the central nervous system (the brain and spinal cord)

 What to watch for in children:

-- Nightmares or night terrors: a frequent concern reported by parents
+- Nightmares or night terrors: a worry that parents often report

-- Behavioural changes: increased aggression, defiance or emotional outbursts that are out of character
+- Behaviour changes: more aggression, defiance or emotional outbursts that are not like them

-- Anxiety or fearfulness: new fears, separation anxiety or reluctance to go to school
+- Anxiety or fearfulness: new fears, clinginess or not wanting to go to school

-- Mood changes: unusual sadness, tearfulness or withdrawal from activities
+- Mood changes: unusual sadness, tearfulness or losing interest in activities

 Practical advice for parents:

-- Start montelukast at a time when you can closely observe your child for 2 to 4 weeks
+- Start montelukast when you can watch your child closely for 2 to 4 weeks

-- Keep a brief daily diary of mood, behaviour and sleep quality
+- Keep a short daily diary of mood, behaviour and how well they sleep

-- Inform teachers and childminders that the medicine has been started, so they can report any changes they observe
+- Tell teachers and childminders that your child has started the medicine, so they can report any changes they see

-- If troublesome effects develop, contact your GP.
-In most cases, symptoms resolve within days of stopping the medicine
+- Contact your GP if troublesome effects appear.
+In most cases, symptoms clear up within days of stopping the medicine

 Allergic and skin reactions